 They are finding new ways to add value to traditional farm products.
 Former dairy farmers now produce world-class cheese.
 Single crop farmers have diversified into smaller plots of organic table vegetables sold fresh directly to consumers at local Farmer’s Markets.
 Maple syrup producers are making vodka.
 Seemingly all of a sudden, Vermont has become a hot bed for small batch distilleries.
 And local Quechee distiller Duncan Holaday started the ball rolling.

-Duncan Holaday opened the first official Vermont distillery, Dunc’s Mill Distillery, the original home of Vermont Spirits Distillery and began distilling maple sap into vodka.
-His Vermont Spirits Gold and Vermont Spirits White, distilled from milk sugars, gained national recognition and inspired him to expand his company.
+Firstly, Duncan Holaday opened the first official Vermont distillery, Dunc’s Mill Distillery, the original home of Vermont Spirits Distillery and began distilling maple sap into vodka.
+Secondly, his Vermont Spirits Gold and Vermont Spirits White, distilled from milk sugars, gained national recognition and inspired him to expand his company.
 His use of elder flowers and maple sap to distill rum captures what many distillers work hard to achieve–using only Vermont-grown agricultural ingredients.